 Who doesn't love a good beef taco?
 I've met a few people throughout my life that don't, but honestly, most people go crazy for these things.
 There are hundreds, maybe even thousands of different taco varieties.

 Growing up, we used ground beef every time we had tacos for dinner.
 Crunchy taco shells were also a favorite.
 Now that I have my own family, we change things up a bit.

 A few weeks ago, we made Instant Pot chicken tacos, and they were a huge hit with our friends and family.
 After posting the recipe to our Facebook page, a reader asked if we had a similar beef taco recipe.
-Luckily, I’d already started thinking about this one.

-Before sharing this shredded beef taco recipe, I wanted to try it a few times to make sure it was exactly as I’d imagined.
-The meat had to be perfectly tender and juicy, because nobody likes dry, bland taco meat.
+Luckily, I'd already started thinking about making this Instant Pot Shredded Beef Tacos recipe.
+Before sharing it, I wanted to try it a few times to make sure it was exactly as I'd imagined.

 The taco meat needed to appear as though it had slow cooked all day even though it was pressure cooked.
-Lucky for me, these beef tacos have turned out perfectly ever single time.
+Lucky for me, these Instant Pot Shredded Beef Tacos have turned out perfectly every single time.
 Here's how I make them!